jacwright/date.format/CONTRIBUTING.md

 - [Edvin Rab (BlackWiCKED)](https://github.com/BlackWiCKED)
 - [Cloady (cloady)](https://github.com/cloady)

-Special thanks to Tomas Theunissen, Haravikk and D’n Russler for contributing before the repository was published on GitHub.
+Thanks to Tomas Theunissen, Haravikk and D’n Russler for contributing before the repository was published on GitHub.